| Patient-centered

 also show that patients have individual preferences for decision

-physician chooses.
-Shared decision-making is jointly performed by
+the physician chooses.
+Shared decision-making is jointly performed

-physicians and patients.
-Patient-centered care involves the patient
+by physicians and patients.
+Patient-centered care involves the

-in deciding which decision style to use, based on that patient's
+patient in deciding which decision style to use, based on that

 strong.
 Shared-decision making is often most optimal where there